tobiasrenkin/xfce4-genmon-rescuetime/README.md

 # About

-This script provides a Rescuetime applet in xfce4 panels using the generic monitor applet.
-The applet displays current and daily productivity in the panel.
+This script provides a Rescuetime applet for xfce4 panels.
+The applet displays your current and daily productivity in the panel.
 On click, it provides some additional statistics about daily productivity.

 ![](screenshot.png "Screenshot")